ahsanrbaloch/MERN/README.md

-# technotes - a MERNSTACK application
+# technotes - a MERN STACK application